Working with async

 The official SendGrid Python SDK does not support async.

-At the time of this writing, the official SendGrid Python SDK does not support async
+At the time of this writing, the official SendGrid Python SDK does not support async.

-Its documentation provides a wrong example for async
+Its documentation provides a wrong example for async code (see issue #988).

 The SendGrid REST API is very well documented and comfortable to use!
 Use a class like